 On this page are the basics to learn cross stitch, a fun and relaxing needlework craft!

 What is cross stitch?

-Cross stitch is the oldest form of embroidery, dating back to the middle ages.
+Cross stitch is one of the oldest forms of embroidery, dating back to the middle ages.

 Historically, cross stitch samplers were made by young girls who would learn how to cross stitch and would record the alphabet or other patterns that she would use later in her sewing.

 The sampler would be samples of her stitching that she could refer back to later.

 Just a note here…the earliest cross stitch sampler made in the US was done by Loara Standish, the daughter of Captain Myles Standish and is dated circa 1653.
 It can be seen at Pilgrim Hall in Plymouth, Massachusetts!

 There are two types of cross stitch.
 One is counted cross stitch, and the other is stamped or printed cross stitch.